25 BEST North Carolina Beaches To Visit (2023)

 Bald Head Island

 What makes Bald Head Island genuinely unique is the fact that no cars are allowed on its shores.
-Once you take the ferry to the island, the only traffic you’ll run into are golf carts, typically hopping from the beach to the golf courses, to one of the fantastic dining options on the island.
+Once you take the ferry to the island, the only traffic you’ll run into is golf carts, typically hopping from the beach to the golf courses to one of the fantastic dining options on the island.

 Shackleford Banks